AnnaBureta/Mocker-Platform/index.md

 •	Create your own scripts to control the Mocker daemon

-•	Manage the initialization and shutdown of containers.
+•	Manage the initialization and shutdown of containers

 **What is the Mocker daemon?**